Is Hard Money Lending Right for You?

 - Will I be able to provide my equity investors an acceptable return given the risks?

 Taking the time to educate yourself on the mechanics and benefits of hard money financing, followed by proper underwriting using applicable hard money terms and requirements, can set the stage for a successful real estate investment.

-You can complete an application at the Apply link of the Bay Mountain Capital website.
+You can complete an application at here.
 Afterward, you will receive a preliminary loan estimate and learn of additional steps and limited additional information that will be needed.

 This article was originally published on Nov.
 29, 2017 and is updated as of Oct.
 26, 2022.